 6 Things Autistic People Want Bullies to KnowSeptember 28, 2018

 Unfortunately, children with autism are especially vulnerable to bullying.
-A 2012 study by the Interactive Autism Network found that a total of 63% of 1,167 children with ASD, ages 6 to 15, had been bullied at some point in their lives.
+Evidence shows over 60% of children and young adults with autism experience bullying.
 With that, we asked several of our bloggers who have autism to share what they would want to tell bullies and reflect on their own personal experiences with bullying to educate our community.

 Here is what they had to say…